 Here’s a breakdown:

-Type in your overall goals for the month and important dates/events at the top.
+A typical monthly calendar view so you can type in your overall goals for the month and important dates/events at the top.
 Enter blog post ideas, chat, webinar or linkup party dates on the respective day to see an overview of your blog content & schedule for the month.
 Can’t write what you thought you would or had a new better idea?
 Just copy and paste your idea to a different day.
-A separate tab for each month, January – December 2018.

 This version of the editorial calendar allows you to keep track of post title, date, category and status for each post.
 Do you forget to check SEO, set a nofollow link, a featured image or fix the Facebook image before you publish?
 I do, so I included this checklist so I don’t forget.
 I also included boxes for sharing on different social media channgels and boxes to add your post to your blog post index or landing page so you can easily keep track of your blog posts by category.